deepakkavoor/ns-3-dev-git/src/internet/doc/tcp.rst

   typedef enum
     {
       NoEcn = 0,   //!< ECN is not enabled.
-      ClassicEcn   //!< ECN functionality as described in RFC 3168.
+      ClassicEcn,  //!< ECN functionality as described in RFC 3168.
+      EcnPp        //!< ECN++ to reinforce ClassicEcn, marking ECT in control packets.
     } EcnMode_t;

 The following are some important ECN parameters